cadavidf/sonic-ai/BUILD-MAC.md

-# Building the Latest Sonic Pi on macOS
+# Building the Latest Sonic Ai on macOS

 Hello there lovely macOS user - welcome to our build instructions.